isomerpages/nlb-biblioasia/_holding-area/The Making of the Monetary Authority of Singapore: How the MAS Became Singapore’s Central Bank.md

 #### **NOTES**

-[^1]: “No Longer De facto Central Bank,” Straits Times, 25 August 1998, 44.
+[^1]: “No Longer De facto Central Bank,” *Straits Times*, 25 August 1998, 44.
 (From NewspaperSG)

-[^2]: Hon Sui Sen, “Establishing the Monetary Authority of Singapore,” in Resilience, Dynamism, Trust: 50 Landmark Statements by MAS Leaders (Singapore: World Scientific, Monetary Authority of Singapore, 2022), 4.
+[^2]: Hon Sui Sen, “Establishing the Monetary Authority of Singapore,” in *Resilience, Dynamism, Trust: 50 Landmark Statements by MAS Leaders* (Singapore: World Scientific, Monetary Authority of Singapore, 2022), 4.
 (From National Library, Singapore, call no. RSING 332.11095957 RES)

-[^3]: Hon, “Establishing the Monetary Authority of Singapore,” in Resilience, Dynamism, Trust, 4.
+[^3]: Hon, “Establishing the Monetary Authority of Singapore,” in *Resilience, Dynamism, Trust*, 4.

 [^4]: Goh Keng Swee, “Speech by Dr Goh Keng Swee, Minister for Finance, at the 13th Anniversary Dinner of the Economic Society of Singapore,” Dragon Room, Robinson Restaurant, 20 September 1969, transcript, Ministry of Culture.
 (From National Archives of Singapore, document no. PressR19690920d)

-[^5]: Ignatius Low, Fiona Chan and Gabriel Chan, Sustaining Stability: Serving Singapore (Singapore: Straits Times Press, 2012), 67.
+[^5]: Ignatius Low, Fiona Chan and Gabriel Chan, *Sustaining Stability: Serving Singapore* (Singapore: Straits Times Press, 2012), 67.
 (From National Library, Singapore, call no. RSING 332.11095957 LOW)

 [^6]: Hon, “Establishing the Monetary Authority of Singapore,” in Resilience, Dynamism, Trust, 5.